glpi-project/doc/source/tabs/impact_analysis.rst

 Colours
 ~~~~~~~

-In the colours tab, you can change the colours of dependencies, impacts and impacts and dependencies.
+In the colours tab, you can change the colours of dependencies, impacts and impacts of dependencies.

 Maximum depth
 ~~~~~~~~~~~~~